equinor/Aga8Calc/docs/usermanual.rst

     - `ScaleFactor` is used to scale the individual component values into the mol fraction range from 0-1.
     - `Value` is used to set a constant value for the component.

-    Tag and Value can not both be used at the same for a component.
+    Tag and Value can not both be used at the same time for a component.
 Use one or the other!

     The sort order of the `<Component>` elements is significant.
     They must be in this order: